joshcanhelp/josh-to-11/input/symlinked/posts/2008-11-04-spam-what-is-it-what-does-it-do-why-am-i-sending-it-who-cares.md

 ---
-title: "Spam: what is it? what does it do? why am I sending it? who cares?"
+title: 'Spam: what is it? what does it do? why am I sending it? who cares?'
-excerpt: "I had an interesting conversation with a colleague recently about what constitutes spam email and how we could go about avoiding it."
+excerpt: I had an interesting conversation with a colleague recently about what constitutes spam email and how we could go about avoiding it.
-modified: 2016-10-20 16:44:20
+modified: 2016-10-20T16:44:20.000Z
-tags: ["Email", "Marketing"]
-featured_img:
 wpid: 370
+tags:
+  - Email
+  - Marketing
+featured_img: null
 ---